TeleApplications/TeleCommands.NET/README.md

 ---
 ## TODO
 - [ ] Support for multiple commands in one line <--- Currently in a development
-- [ ] Proper documentation in a code and with at least 5 examples
+- [ ] Proper documentation in a code with at least 5 examples
 - [ ] Reasonable error message structure

 ### Informations